 "Alternatively, the Drop-In Filter Mount Adapter EF-EOS R adds the ability to use drop-in filters, removing the need to fit filters on the front of a lens, which is especially useful for wide-angles with a large front lens element.
 It’s available with either a variable neutral density filter or a circular polarising filter."

 "Whichever of these adapters you choose, your EF and EF-S lenses are fully compatible.
-I think technically there is one lens that loses function – a Canon 35-80mm Power Zoom lens that was available in around 1990 for about a year.
-The lens will autofocus and exposure is all the same, but the power zoom won't work.
+There are technically a few that are not fully compatible – with the Canon 35-80mm Power Zoom lens, which was available in around 1990 for about a year, the lens will autofocus and exposure is all the same, but the power zoom won't work; and with Super telephoto lenses before 2010, the focus lock button does not work but everything else operates as expected.

 "We think filmmakers will love the EOS R System just as much as stills photographers.
-It offers stunning 4K video recording, and there are a host of creative movie-making features.
+All the cameras in the range offer stunning 4K video recording – with a breakthrough 8K in the EOS R5 – and there are a host of creative movie-making features.
 You can control focus with great accuracy thanks to manual focus peaking, face detection and eye-detection AF, and the Dual Pixel CMOS AF allows you to move your point of focus smoothly and precisely using the touchscreen for professional focus pull effects.

-"Even if you're shooting handheld, advanced Digital Movie IS provides 5-axis image stabilisation for beautifully steady footage.
-Using an external recorder, filmmakers have the option of uncompressed HDMI output complete with timecode (YCbCr 4:2:2, 8-bit from EOS RP and 10-bit from EOS R) for professional standard quality and grading possibilities.
-On the EOS R you can record using Canon Log for up to 12 stops of dynamic range at ISO400, allowing post-production grading to extract every subtle nuance of colour and detail in shadows and highlights, and the EOS R also offers high frame rates up to 120p in HD.
-It's a highly accomplished filmmaking tool.
+"Even if you're shooting handheld, the same Intelligent Image Stabilization system that protects still photos from camera shake also operates when EOS R System cameras are capturing video.
+In addition, except when you're shooting in 8K RAW on the EOS R5, advanced Digital Movie IS provides 5-axis image stabilisation for beautifully steady footage.
+Using an external recorder, filmmakers have the option of uncompressed HDMI output complete with timecode (YCbCr 4:2:2, 8-bit from EOS RP and 10-bit from EOS R5, EOS R6 and EOS R) for professional standard quality and grading possibilities.
+On the EOS R5, EOS R6 and EOS R you can record using Canon Log for up to 12 stops of dynamic range at ISO400, allowing post-production grading to extract every subtle nuance of colour and detail in shadows and highlights.
+The EOS R and EOS R6 also offer high frame rates up to 120p in HD, while the EOS R5 goes to 120p in 4K and can capture 8K RAW movies, and both the EOS R5 and EOS R6 offer HDR PQ for a wider dynamic range when it comes to grading.
+They are all highly accomplished filmmaking tools.

-"Naturally, you're not going to get every feature and function you'll find on a professional Cinema EOS camera, but professional workflow features such as 10-bit output and Canon Log make the EOS R ideal for use as a B-camera on large-scale productions where you need a compact and flexible tool."
+"Naturally, you're not going to get every feature and function you'll find on a professional Cinema EOS camera, but professional workflow features such as 10-bit output and Canon Log make the EOS R, EOS R5 and EOS R6 ideal for use as a B-camera on large-scale productions where you need a compact and flexible tool."

 "Another video limitation people comment on is the maximum record time of 29 minutes 59 seconds.
 This is common in video-capable stills cameras, and it's because of WTO tax rules: any device that records for longer than this is classed as a video camera and taxed at a higher rate."